EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 <b>tls1</b>
 State of TLSv1.0 protocol support for the SSL service group.

+<b>tls11</b>
+State of TLSv1.1 protocol support for the SSL service group.

+<b>tls12</b>
+State of TLSv1.2 protocol support for the SSL service group.

 <b>serverAuth</b>
 The state of the server authentication configuration for the SSL service group.
 For SSL deployments where data is encrypted end-to-end using SSL, you can authenticate the server.